woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

                 "paused",
                 "disabled"
               ],
-              "description": "Webhook status."
+              "description": "Webhook status.",
+              "type": "string"
             },
             "topic": {
               "required": false,
-              "description": "Webhook topic."
+              "description": "Webhook topic.",
+              "type": "string"
             },
             "secret": {
               "required": false,
               "description": "Secret key used to generate a hash of the delivered webhook and provided in the request headers.
-This will default is a MD5 hash from the current user's ID|username if not provided."
+This will default is a MD5 hash from the current user's ID|username if not provided.", "type": "string"
             }
           }
         },